Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Are they prepared to pay for the highest quality and can they wait to get the very best, or would they prefer good quality but a sooner delivery?

 REAL LIFE STORY: A passementerie client (creating very elaborate textile trimmings for interiors) I worked with many years ago worked only with the very best.
 She was often invited to work with celebrities, ministers and in embassies.
 She was extremely good at matching the exact colour of traditional interiors with contemporary passementerie, and she loved to work with high-end clients and specialist interior designers, making them feel very cultured and ‘rich’.
 But what her famous clients really appreciated about her was that she would never tell anybody anything about her clients or what she would see in their homes and especially their bedrooms.
-She took confidentiality extremely serious.
+She took confidentiality extremely seriously.

 GET INTO ACTION: